-How to find the time to fit this in your already jam packed, busy day?
+It can be hard to find the time to fit this extra activity in your already jam packed, busy day.

 I can only tell you that it is worth adding this method to your migraine pain management routine to help relieve your migraines or simply reduce stress in your life.

 If you want to start a meditation practice in general it is a good idea to maintain a regular routine.
 Because your migraines probably get you behind in some things, resist the urge to become busier and fit in more activities in between migraines.

 Meditating has the potential to increase your energy levels and some guru’s suggest that we enjoy the increased energy levels and consider ‘saving up’ our energy to enjoy a peaceful life instead of expending it.

 To maintain a regular routine time, to start, try to allow twenty minutes twice a day.
 This is the usual recommendation time for meditating.